Find Grad Schools

 631 Yearly Graduations

 The most popular school in the United States for library science students seekinga master's degree is San Jose State University.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 631 people received their master's degree in library science from San Jose State.
-Of these students, 82% were women and 36% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in library science at San Jose State University make a median salary of 47,652.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #2